MicrosoftDocs/win32/desktop-src/SecCertEnroll/ipolicyqualifiers-properties.md

 ---
-Description: The IPolicyQualifiers interface exposes the following properties. ms.assetid: F7F79AFF-FC0E-4A78-84A2-46209090630A
+description: The IPolicyQualifiers interface exposes the following properties. ms.assetid: F7F79AFF-FC0E-4A78-84A2-46209090630A
 title: IPolicyQualifiers Properties
 ms.topic: reference